vboussange/vboussange.github.io/content/post/primer_mechanistic_inference/index.md

 ![](mechanistic_inference_1_files/figure-markdown_strict/cell-39-output-1.svg)

-The cool thing with VI that we can sample from the resulting `q` with ease.
+A key advantage of VI is that the resulting approximate posterior `q` is an explicit distribution from which sampling is computationally trivial.

 ```julia
 q isa MultivariateDistribution